iodigital-com/io-technology/data/blog/its-time-to-forget-your-passwords.md

 Using those three components, the authentication process can be explained as follows:

 1. The user goes to the browser to initiate the login
-2. The web server receives this login request and creates a unique challenge and sends it to the authenticator
+2. The web server receives this login request, then creates a unique challenge and sends it to the authenticator
 3. The authenticator receives this challenge, including the domain name for the challenge
 4. The Authenticator receives biometric consent/passkey from the user
 5. The Authenticator generates a cryptographic signature (public-private keypair) which is sent back to the web server